CenturyLinkCloud/PublicKB/Release Notes/2016/2016-12-05-cloud-platform-release-notes.md

 * __NetX Santa Clara datacenter options__

-Selecting HAN as an endpoint for the UC1 CLC datacenter incorrectly offered LUMEN SC4 & LUMEN SC5 as datacenter options.
+Selecting HAN as an endpoint for the UC1 CLC datacenter incorrectly offered Lumen SC4 & Lumen SC5 as datacenter options.
 This has been corrected to reflect the two valid options of SC8 and SC9.